raspberrypilearning/octapi-brute-force-enigma/en/step_3.md

 ### Plugboard

-As if this wasn't enough, a plugboard (the left-most green box in the top diagram) was added to the original design which allows up to ten pairs of letters to be manually transposed as they go into the rotors and again when they come back out.
+As if this wasn't enough, a plugboard (the leftmost green box in the diagram at the top) was added to the original design which allows up to ten pairs of letters to be manually transposed as they go into the rotors and again when they come back out.

 ### Encryption settings